awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-demographics.md

 Shows the proportion of users who use your app on various makes of devices, such as Apple or Samsung\.

 **User location**
-Shows the countries and regions where users of your app are located\.
+Shows the countries where users of your app are located\.

 **Custom attributes**
 Shows the values for each custom attribute that's reported by your app\.